-When you’re buying car insurance, you’ll need to choose the amount of liability coverage you want.
-Your policy will either be split limit or combined single limit.
+When you’re buying car insurance, you’ll need to choose the amount of liability coverage you want, called your coverage limits.

 Split limit policy

-While shopping for liability coverage, you may see an insurance policy express as “25/50/15.”
+While shopping for liability coverage, you may see an insurance policy expressed as 25/50/15 — or similar to the above example.
 When you see numbers expressed in this way, you’re looking at a split limit policy.

 These numbers are just shorthand for how much your insurance will cover you for:

-The three numbers will change to create different policies.
-Your state will most likely have policy minimums, but otherwise you’re free to choose the right mix for your own needs.
+The three numbers change to create different policies.
+Your state most likely has policy minimums, but otherwise you’re free to choose the right mix for your own needs.

 Combined single limit policy